The-Powerpuff-Rangers/schedu-mate/README.md

 [Biswa](https://github.com/2002Bishwajeet) - For him, it was his first time integrating appwrite on a react project, hosting Appwrite on Digital Ocean, settings up domain and SSL, use subdomain for appwrite and main domain for frontend.
 Also, he had to learn how to use Appwrite's SDK and API for the JS application.
 For him, setting a production server was a new experience.

-[Harsh](https://github.com/harshsH-28) - For him, it was his first time using Appwrite and React.
-He had to learn how to use Appwrite's SDK and API for the JS application.
-He collaborated with Biswa to integrate and fix the crucial bugs for the Appwrite SDK.
+[Harsh](https://github.com/harshsH-28) - For him, it was his first time integrating Appwrite with React.
+Working with Appwrite SDK and state management was a major challenge for him.
+He collaborated with Biswa to integrate and fix the crucial bugs for the Appwrite SDK and also deployed Frontend along with Biswa.

-[Gunjan](https://github.com/GunjanGupta26) - For her, it was her first time particpating in a hackathon and she quite thrilled and anxious at the same time.
-She learning web development and she played a major role in writing the css for the website.
-She was quite stuck for a long time, designing the UI for the website and achieving the desired look.
+[Gunjan](https://github.com/GunjanGupta26) - For her, it was her first time particpating in a hackathon and she was quite thrilled and did a great job.
+She played role in building the frontend.
+She was the lead in designing and beautifying the website using css.
+She took time designing the UI for the website but achieved the desired look.

 [Vidhu](https://github.com/Kranium2002) - He was a lead in designing the UI for the website.
 He also helped in writing cloud functions for appwrite and helped Biswa in deploying cloud functions successfully.
 Deploying and writing web scraper python code and population the database was a major challenge for him.